bigwiv/Biopython-cn/chr3.rst

 RNA, but additionally provides the ability to extend and customize the basic definitions.
-For instance, for proteins, there is a basic IUPACProtein class, but there is an additional ExtendedIUPACProtein class providing for the additional elements °∞U°± (or °∞Sec°± for selenocysteine) and °∞O°± (or °∞Pyl°± for pyrrolysine), plus the ambiguous symbols °∞B°± (or °∞Asx°± for asparagine or aspartic acid), °∞Z°± (or °∞Glx°± for glutamine or glutamic acid), °∞J°± (or °∞Xle°± for leucine isoleucine) and °∞X°± (or °∞Xxx°± for an unknown amino acid).
-For DNA you°Øve got choices of IUPACUnambiguousDNA, which provides for just the basic letters, IUPACAmbiguousDNA (which provides for ambiguity letters for every possible situation) and ExtendedIUPACDNA, which allows letters for
+For instance, for proteins, there is a basic IUPACProtein class, but there is an additional ExtendedIUPACProtein class providing for the additional elements ‚ÄúU‚Äù (or ‚ÄúSec‚Äù for selenocysteine) and ‚ÄúO‚Äù (or ‚ÄúPyl‚Äù for pyrrolysine), plus the ambiguous symbols ‚ÄúB‚Äù (or ‚ÄúAsx‚Äù for asparagine or aspartic acid), ‚ÄúZ‚Äù (or ‚ÄúGlx‚Äù for glutamine or glutamic acid), ‚ÄúJ‚Äù (or ‚ÄúXle‚Äù for leucine isoleucine) and ‚ÄúX‚Äù (or ‚ÄúXxx‚Äù for an unknown amino acid).
+For DNA you‚Äôve got choices of IUPACUnambiguousDNA, which provides for just the basic letters, IUPACAmbiguousDNA (which provides for ambiguity letters for every possible situation) and ExtendedIUPACDNA, which allows letters for